-1. An individual with a significant, uncomfortable, interpersonal conflict with a classmate, faculty instructor, or staff member is encouraged to resolve the concern directly with the other person.
-In instances when an individual experiences excessive discomfort or the potential of threat, perhaps due to the other party's power differential, the issue may first be taken up with the Director or Assistant Director.

-2. At any point during the resolution process, a student involved in the process may seek a third party to assist in achieving resolution.
+- 1. An individual with a significant, uncomfortable, interpersonal conflict with a classmate, faculty, or staff is encouraged to resolve the concern directly with the other person.
+In instances when an individual experiences excessive discomfort or the potential of threat, perhaps due to the other party's power differential, the issue may first be taken up with the Director. - 2.
+At any point during the resolution process, a student involved in the process may seek a third party to assist in achieving resolution.
 Contact Evergreen's CARE Network at 360-867-5291 for mediation help.
-The Director or Assistant Director may also be contacted for assistance.

-3. If resolution cannot be achieved as a result of the above, the grievance may be filed in accordance with the formal campus grievance procedures.
-For grievances against students, Andrea Seabert-Olsen (ext.
-6891) serves as the College Grievance Officer.
+The Director may also be contacted for assistance. - 3.
+If resolution cannot be achieved as a result of the above, the grievance may be filed in accordance with the formal campus grievance procedures.
+For grievances against students, contact the College Grievance Officer at (360) 867-5113.
 Grievances against faculty or staff should be referred to the Director.
-Grievances based on perceived or suspected discrimination should be directed to the Evergreen Civil Rights Officer, Nicole Ack (ext.
-5371).
+If the grievance is against the Director, the Director will forward the grievance to the MES Grievance Committee (made up of one or more MES faculty).
+Grievances based on perceived or suspected discrimination should be directed to the Evergreen Civil Rights Officer at (360) 867-5371.